-Pretreat any stains with Whink "Wash Away" and lay it outside on the grass in the early morning or even the night before.
-Leave it in the sun.
+Pretreat any stains, rinse and lay outside on the grass in the early morning or even the night before.
+Leave item in the sun.
 Visit it frequently to check it, turn it and dampen it with a spray bottle of water.
 You can soak it with your spray bottle.
 The sun does the work, interacting with the water and the chlorophyl in the grass.
 This also deoderizes and sanitizes.
 Bird or insect droppings are a downside to this method and I have had an occasional racoon or cat sitting or walking on them, too, but 95% of the time I can bring my sheets inside and pop them directly on the beds without a problem.
 And the fresh air smell is wonderful.
 The smell even lasts through ironing.

-This painting illustrates the long history of this kind of care!
-It is "Flemish Market and Washhouse" by Pieter Bruegel (c1520-1569) and it is in the Prado in Madrid, Espana.
+This painting illustrates the long history of this kind of care.
+It is "Flemish Market and Washhouse" by Pieter Bruegel (c.
+1520-1569) and it is in the Prado in Madrid, Spain.